 A new differential for sudden death in weaned calves and lambs

-- Over the last 2 years, the AHDC has confirmed two outbreaks of sudden death in weaned dairy calves in western New York associated with the nematode, Strongyloides papillosus.
+- The AHDC has confirmed two outbreaks of sudden death in weaned dairy calves in western New York associated with the nematode, Strongyloides papillosus.

 - While S. papillosus is known to cause clinical signs of ill thrift and diarrhea in young ruminants, these are the first reports in the United States describing its association with sudden death in weaned calves raised in confinement housing.